E-N00DLE/enoodle/about.md

 </div>

 Inspired by retro consoles and computing, the artist merges modern capability with qualities of years prior.
 Whether it's through bit-crushed audio, pixel-art resolutions, analog synth tapes, or live performance, E Noodle embraces combining approaches.
-Throughout this work, they aim to emphasize human aspects within the ever-increasingly computerized world we inhabit.​
+Throughout this work, they aim to emphasize the human aspects within our ever-increasingly computerized world.​
 <br/>
 <hr/>
 <br/>